JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.2/Notes.md

 # Types of Processors

 ## RISC
 Reduced instruction set computer - aim to use as simple instructions to process a higher number of instructions per second.
-Instructions execute faster than in CISC.
+Instructions execute in fewer clock cycles than in CISC.

-Programs are harder to translate since the compiler is producing more lines of code.
+Programs are harder to translate since the compiler is producing more lines of code, but the code can also be optimised further than with CISC.
 More RAM is needed to store these instructions, and RAM access is frequent.
-They use a fixed format for instructions and limited modes of addressing.
+Uses a fixed format for instructions and limited modes of addressing.

+When multiplying two variable the instrauctions would have to break down the entire process from reading the two operands into registers to writing the output - taking several instructions. **Load-store** instructions use registers as a middle man between what the data is used for and RAM, just like in LMC data has to be put into registers before it can be handled.

-However each instruction requires less **processing power** and complicated **hardware**.
+However each instruction requires less **processing power** and complicated hardware.
 In RISC proccessors more room is left for registers and cache.
 Since instructions are uniform in execution time, pipelinning becomes feesable.

 RISC is used in portable and small proccessors.
 E.G ARM